j-richey/ounce-of-rust-design-doc/source/design/benchmarking.rst

 ############
 Benchmarking
 ############
-The :ref:`ref-maximum-ai-update-time-story` user story requires there be a benchmark for the AI update time.
-Luckily cargo makes this as easy as running `cargo bench`. [#rustbenchmark]_

-:numref:`code-ai-move-benchmark` shows an example of benchmarking the worst case AI move.
+The library provides a benchmark of the worst case AI update time allowing users of the library to evaluate if the library fits in with their performance goals.
+Cargo contains built in benchmark support: any tests that have the ``bench`` attribute are exercised by running ``cargo bench``. [#rustbenchmark]_ :numref:`code-ai-move-benchmark` shows an example of benchmarking the worst case AI move.

 ..  _code-ai-move-benchmark:
 ..  code-block:: rust